- Planner and Checklist

 How can I obtain credit for an AP exam?

 If you received a score of 3, 4, or 5 on an AP exam, you may be able to earn credit towards your CSUGE or IGETC requirements.
 You need to provide an official transcript of the scores to the front desk in the Counseling department and ask them to evaluate it.
-To see what GE area your AP exam can fulfill, please refer to the catalog (**insert PDF of pages that indicate this in the catalog).
+To see what GE area your AP exam can fulfill, please refer to the course catalog.
 If you would like an AP exam to count towards your major, you need to refer to the CSU or UC campus you are interested in transferring to in order to see if they will accept it for your major.